JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_2.md

 ...
 ```

-An `Object` consist of at least one part, namely calling a function which draws something on to the canvas.
+An `Object` consists of at least one part, namely calling a function which draws something on to the canvas.
 `Objects` are comprised of `Frames` (which can be optionally defined), a drawing function `func`, and an optional `Animation`.

 ### Frames